runabrandes/pp5-elegant-essentials/README.md

 #### Logo, Introduction text and Welcome message

 The logo of the website has been designed with a simple, cursive style that gives it a unique look, and it also features a short slogan.
 When users log in, they see a welcoming message, and if they are not logged in, a message stating "You are not logged in!" appears, making it clear whether they have access to personalised features.
-This straightforward approach helps users understand their status on the site.
+This straightforward approach helps users to understand their status on the site.
 An introductory text makes the purpose of the website clear to the users.

 ![home](documentation/site_pictures/home.png)